Pros and Cons of Using Focus Groups Within Your Research

 Conclusion

-Focus Group provides detailed, and in-depth information.
-Researcher collects required data in the form of group discussions.
-This information comprises of feelings, opinions, and attitudes of the respondent/consumer.
+Focus Group provides detailed and in-depth information.
+The researcher collects the required data in the form of group discussions.
+This information comprises the feelings, opinions, and attitudes of the respondent/consumer.
 The information is complete and meaningful.
 The use of a focus group in research strategy has many pros.